arhamsyafiq01/threejs-periodic-table/README.md

-# 3D Periodic Table Data Visualization – Kasatria Assessment
+# 3D Periodic Table Data Visualization

 ## Overview
 This is an interactive 3D data visualization web application built using **Three.js** and **CSS3DRenderer**.
 The app fetches data from a Google Sheet, displays it in a 3D "periodic table" format, and requires Google login for access.